czhangy/UCLA-Core/Upper-Divs/CS-111/Labs/Lab-0/README.md

 # A Kernel Seedling

 In this lab, we have designed a kernel module that accesses the system's process table in order to generate a `/proc/count` file containing the total number of processes running on the machine.

 ## Building

-Build the file in the root directory using the Makefile:
+Build the module in the root directory using the Makefile:
 ```bash
 make
 ```